jonben3215/CareerTracker/README.md

 ### Using Git
 1. clone the repo
-2. Locate the JobTracker that has the type called "Application"
+2. Locate the file called "runProgram"
 3. Double click and the program should open and follow the prompt